beheshtiniya/balanced-dataset-and-cross-validation-for-tree-species-identification-by-FasterRCNN/Explain-Calculating_results.md

 ---

-### 📊 How to Compute Metrics Using Excel (`pseudo_labeling_results.xlsx`)
+### 📊 How to Compute Metrics Using Excel (`Calculating_results.xlsx`)

-To evaluate the classification performance at each pseudo-labeling threshold, follow the steps below:
+To evaluate the classification performance , follow the steps below:

 ---